pingswept/me30-website/content/notes/amplification.md

 Let's take a piece of metal that experiences a strain of 500µε, or 0.0005ε.
 With a gauge factor of 2, the change in resistance will be only twice that: 0.001, or 0.1%!

 If the baseline resistance of the gauge is 1000Ω, its resistance change at 500µε would be only 1Ω.
-The bridge voltage produced by that resistance change would be 0.012V, not easily to detect accurately by our microcontrollers.
+The bridge voltage produced by that resistance change would be 0.012 V, not easily to detect accurately by our microcontrollers.
 We need a device that can take a very small bridge voltage and amplify it into a voltage we can measure accurately.

-### Differential amplifier: Using an op amp with negative feedback to amplify a voltage difference
+### **Differential amplifier: Using an op amp with negative feedback to amplify a voltage difference**

 To make the signal bigger, we'll use an amplifier.
 You can buy a strain gauge amplifier like the HX711, but we're going to build one from scratch using a chip called an operational amplifier, or op-amp.

 ![op amp circuit](/img/difference_op_amp.JPG)

-### The golden rules of op amps ##
+### **The golden rules of op amps**

 If you have set up your op amp properly, it will obey these two rules:
 1. No current flows in or out of its inputs, V<sub>1</sub> and V<sub>2</sub>